johntao-tester/dvxgit/README.md

  and at least 8 or more characters.
 * Confirm Password:  Input field.
 Password should match with the input in Password field.

- After completing first part of account creation, utilities.User will be redirected to second part to fill out Address information.
+ After completing first part of account creation, .User will be redirected to second part to fill out Address information.

 * Address: Input field. ex.
 123 Digital Lane
 * Locality: Input field. ex.
 Internet City